 Reviewers note it doesn't prevent ingrowns

 If you like having a designated shaver for your bikini area, this one is up for the task.
-While it only has two blades per head and isn't as sharp as others on this list, that's the whole point: removing hair while protecting your most sensitive parts from cuts and nicks.
+While it only has two blades per head and isn't as sharp as others on this list, that's the whole point: removing hair while protecting your pubic hair area from cuts and nicks.

 Handle Material: Plastic, rubber | Number of Blades: 2 | Color Options: Light blue

 Only two blades